fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 This will take you to the workspace directory within the dataact-broker and dataact-validator containers respectively, that will have your backend repository mounted so local changes in that repository will also be changed within the container.

 For the final step before you can use the Broker, you will need to initialize your database and create a local admin user.
-View the instructions to do so in the [`Load or Update Domain Data`](#load-or-update-domain-data) section of this document.
+View the instructions to do so in the [`Load or Update Domain Data`](CONTRIBUTING.md#load-or-update-domain-data) section of CONTRIBUTING.md.

 ##### Set up with existing postgres

 If you want to use postgres on your local machine, change the config to point to your host IP.
 If you are using docker version `17.06` and have a mac use `docker.for.mac.localhost` instead of IP.
 If you are using `17.12.0` substitute `docker.for.mac.host.internal` and for `18.03.0` and higher use `host.docker.internal` for your host IP to connect to your local machine.